 We’re kicking off the year with a fresh start to our Data Watch Report series, and this time bigger and better than ever!
 In this post we’re bringing you all the stats on the media impact of luxury watch brands and their digital strategies (starting with a recap of December 2018).
 By accessing this link on a monthly basis, you’ll see an update of the top performing luxury watch brands across online, social media and now print as well!
 Our team of Data Scientists have been putting our proprietary Media Impact Value™ algorithm (MIV™) to use once again, to measure the success of these brands’ campaigns.
 Before you continue reading, make sure to check out our recent article Decoding Media Impact Value to fully understand which factors are taken into account when calculating the media impact of fashion, luxury and cosmetics brands.

 Luxury Watch Brands Ranking

-For the first part of this analysis, you’ll see the digital buzz behind luxury watch brands throughout the month of October 2018.
-The top three brands that generated the most MIV across both online and social were Rolex, Patek Philippe, and Audemars Piguet.
-With a total MIV of €50.8 million in October, Rolex is far ahead of its competitors once again (and grew its MIV by 90% from September to October).
-Patek Philippe appears in the top 3 ranking once again, more than doubling its MIV (from €5.45M in September to €11.4M in October).
-Then we have a new Audemars Piguet who climbed from 5th to 3rd in the ranking, also doubling its MIV from €4.5M to €9.3M.
-For the full top 10 list of highest ranking watch companies, see our infographic below:
+For the first part of this analysis, you’ll see the MIV generated behind luxury watch brands throughout the month of December 2018.
+The top three brands that generated the most MIV across online, social and print were Rolex, Patek Philippe, and Tag Heuer.
+Rolex leads far ahead of its competitors with a total MIV of €27.6 million in December.
+Patek Philippe and Tag Heuer follow with €5.85M and €5.61M respectively.
+For the full list of top 10 highest ranking watch companies, see our infographic below:

 Want to learn more about how data can give you insights into your PR and communications strategies?
 Ask for a demo via this link.